|

 under the authority and supervision of the board of directors of

-Tax Exemption as a public Charity.
-In compliance with IRS rules
+3 IRS Group Tax Exemption as a public Charity.
+In compliance with

-and regulations we have posted the required documentation for public
+IRS rules and regulations we have posted the required documentation

 |